BeanTheAlien/GhostScript/README.md

 - Began adding function support.
 (29/11/2025)
 - Continued development to add function support.
 (30/11/2025)
 - Added function support.
 (30/11/2025)
+- MAJOR: updated variable logic to properly print `undefined`, should a variable not exist, instead of printing the name.
+(01/12/2025)

 # Roadmap
 ~~- More comprehensive lexer/compiler. (v0.0.6)~~
 - Block statement parsing.
 - Better import logic.
 - Further variable support.
-- Fix to not print the name of a variable if it was not defined.
+~~- Fix to not print the name of a variable if it was not defined. (v0.0.9)~~